nikolai-husung/Symanzik-QCD-workflow/README.md

 `lambda` should be replaced by their respective vector counterparts `kappahat` and `lambdahat`.
 For local fields denoted as `P` we also need to replace any occurrence of `anchor(...)` with `src(...)`.

+## Acknowledgement

+I need to thank Hubert Simma for encouraging me as well as motivating me to clean up this code and make it puclibly available.
+In the process a lot of the automation was refined and improved.
+This should now speed up the actual compuations for local fields, including the actual renormalisation etc.